RenChung9/PressStartMagazine/README.md

 With Media From.
 Metacritic

 With Code Snippets From.
+Copilot

-Copilot and From.
-W3Schools and From.
+and From.
+W3Schools

+and From.
 BootStrap

 ## Version History

 * 0.1
-    * Initial Release and gradual small updates to syntax
+    * Initial Release and gradual small updates to syntax.

 ## License